ytian159/starter-academic/content/authors/admin/_index.md

 bio: My research is mainly focusing on planetary seismology.
 I developed my own Matlab seismic modeling code using Boundary element Method (BEM).
 I also use other modeling codes like AxisSEM.
 I can derive analytical solution for simple finite body.
 I’m familiar with normal modes, which could be important in planetary research.
 I can use parallel computing and GPU to accelerate my code.

 # Interests to show in About widget
-interests:
-Planetary seismology, Earth and planet interior structure, Orbital evolution of moons, Planet early accretion, Surface process of small bodies, Earthquake detection, Seismic wavefield modeling, High performance computing, Data science.
+interests:Planetary seismology, Earth and planet interior structure, Orbital evolution of moons, Planet early accretion, Surface process of small bodies, Earthquake detection, Seismic wavefield modeling, High performance computing, Data science.

 # Education to show in About widget